-Join Justin Putney for an in-depth discussion in this video Grouping and reusing content inside Smart Objects, part of UX Design Tools: Photoshop.
+Join Justin Putney for an in-depth discussion in this video Grouping and reusing content inside Smart Objects, part of Photoshop for UX Design.

 In this video, we're going to take a look at creating smart objects.
 Smart objects are just that.
 They're quite smart.
 They can be made up of Photoshop documents.
 They can be made up of Illustrator documents, and you can actually go back and edit the original, and your changes will ripple back into your main Photoshop document, if you have multiple instances of the smart object, the change will actually show in all of those.
 One other great thing that smart object's do, is they retain the original pixel integrity.
 So if I had something let's say 500 pixels wide.